Frequently Asked Questions

 Can students participate in the Parkway West Career and Technical Center (PWCTC) if they are full-time cyber?

 Yes.
-Students can be full-time Chartiers Valley cyber students and participate in PWCTC.
+High School students can be full-time Chartiers Valley cyber students and participate in PWCTC.
+Parkway West Career and Technical Center only offers in-person learning.

 Other than the teachers, how will CVSD support my child through the Cyber Academy?

-Your child will have the same access to resources and supports as an in-person student, including school counselors, nurses, case managers, special education teachers, social workers, mental health services, etc.
+Your child will have the same access to resources and supports as an in-person student, including school counselors, nurses, case managers, special education teachers, mental health services, etc.

 Who will help if my child is struggling or needs extra help?

-Your child’s teacher is available to provide support online by appointment.
+Your child’s virtual teacher is available to provide support online.
 Additionally, CV Cyber Academy students are invited to participate in all school groups and activities.

 Is the gifted/enrichment program available with the Cyber Academy?